 2.1.
 Spirit of the competition

 Just like real-world missions require adaptability, teams should expect the unexpected at the event and should not expect mission conditions, layouts, or elements to be exactly as practiced, precisely defined prior to the event, or exactly the same for each competitor attempt.
 Course element coordinates will not be provided, and teams may not pre-survey courses.
 Teams are expected to strive for competitiveness.
-Just as with sporting events, chance, weather, and other factors outside of competitor control may play a role in determining results.
+Just as with other sporting events, chance, weather, and other factors outside of competitor control may play a role in determining results.

 2.2.
 Primary mission payload “Alex”